chsw/MavLink_FrSkySPort/README.md

 - Delays sending the voltage/current until the voltage reading through mavlink has stabilized.
 This should minimize the false low battery-warnings upon model powerup.
 - GPS hdop on A2

-Scripts
-Arducopter_Status
+Lua scripts: Arducopter_Status

+Mixer scripts:

 ApmTelem.lua:
+This script configures A2 for usage as hdop and exports arming-status as an output.
+This status can be used to for example control a timer.
-This is a mixer script thats configures A2 for usage as hdop.
-It also publishes a set of methods used by other scripts.
+It also publishes a set of methods that can be used by other scripts.

 ApmSounds.lua:
-This is a mixer script that announces changes in flightmode.
-Some flightmodes (auto-modes) will have be repeated at a given intervall.
+This is a mixer script that announces (plays a soundfile) when the flightmode changes.
+Some flightmodes (auto-modes) will be repeated at a given intervall.

-Lua telemetry screens
+Lua telemetry screens:

 telem1.lua:
-Shows status of different parameters.
+Shows status of different parameters received through mavlink.
+Some of this parameters are current flightmode, gps status, battery status, current consumption and power usage.
+It also displays (briefly) any status messages received from ardupilot.

 telem2.lua:
 Shows a log with received status messages from ardupilot.